 A credit score, also referred to as a FICO or Beacon score, or is a number that corresponds to any Canadian like yourself who’s ever made any kind of transaction using credit.
 Anytime you seek further credit, this number will be readily available to any potential creditor to provide an easily digestible three digit snapshot of how likely you are to pay your creditors on time, or for that matter, pay them at all.
 So in other words, if you don’t have the cash on hand to pay for a house, a car, or rent for the entire term of a lease, this number will be invaluable to your ability to navigate the world as an adult.
 Debt may sound like a dirty word, but pretty much everyone in the developed world depends on it.

-Canadian credit scores range will range from 300 to 900, and the higher the number, the better.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+Canadian credit scores range will range from 300 to 900, and the higher the number, the better.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Who compiles credit scores?